aa1ex/envoy-xds-controller/docs/architecture.md

 # Architecture: Envoy XDS Controller

-## Overview
+## Architecture Overview

-`envoy-xds-controller` is a Kubernetes controller for managing Envoy proxy configuration through the xDS API.
-The controller allows defining Envoy configuration as Kubernetes Custom Resources (CRs) and automatically transforms them into Envoy configuration, which is delivered to proxies via the xDS protocol.

-It is built as a modular, extensible Kubernetes controller that embeds a full-featured xDS (v3) server.
-It observes the Kubernetes API and propagates changes to Envoy proxies through the xDS protocol in real time.
+This document describes the internal architecture of the Envoy XDS Controller.
+For a general project overview, see the [Overview](overview.md) document.

+The Envoy XDS Controller architecture follows a Kubernetes controller pattern with an embedded xDS server.
+It consists of several key components that work together to transform Kubernetes Custom Resources into Envoy proxy configurations.

 ## High-Level Architecture Diagram